 - Intermediate Level 2 Apprenticeships (equivalent to five good GCSE passes)

 - Advanced Level 3 Apprenticeships (equivalent to two A level passes)

 - Higher Apprenticeships 4, 5 and 6 – in March 2015 the government announced nine new Degree Apprenticeships, where employers, universities and professional bodies design a degree to meet full competency for an occupation.
 The first degree Apprenticeship is expected in the digital sector in September 2015.

 More details are available from the NAS website.

 Apprenticeship vacancies are found on the official website and here.

 Information for employers about available Funding

 Apprenticeship funding is available for employers from NAS.
-The size of the funding you will receive varies depending on your industry sector and the age of the candidate.
-If the apprentice is aged 16–18 years old, you will receive 100 per cent of the cost of the training; if they are 19-23 years old, you will receive up to 50 per cent; if they are 24 years old or over you may get a contribution depending on the sector and area in which you operate.
+The size of the funding you’ll receive varies depending on your industry sector and the age of the candidate.
+If the apprentice is aged 16–18 years old, you’ll receive 100 per cent of the cost of the training; if they’re 19-23 years old, you’ll receive up to 50 percent; if they’re 24 years old or over, you may get a contribution depending on the sector and area in which you operate.

-The Government previously announced that Employers will not need to pay National Insurance Contributions for apprentices under 21 from April 2015.
-And in their 2014 Autumn Statement announced the extension of this to apprenticeships under 25 from April 2016 (this was confirmed in December 2015).
+The government previously announced that Employers won’t need to pay National Insurance Contributions for apprentices under 21 from April 2015.
+In their 2014, the government announced the extension of this to apprenticeships under 25 from April 2016 (this was confirmed in December 2015).